 Brussels is filled with breathtaking parks of all sizes to enjoy on warm and cold days alike, perfect for walking, biking, picnicking or just lounging around.
 In summer, an array of pop-up bars add to their appeal.
 From the landscaped Cinquantenaire and its landmark arches to the huge Bois de la Cambre with its rolling hills and central lake, the greenery provides an energising change of pace from city life.
 Check out Parc Tenbosch in Ixelles when you feel like leaving the city behind.

-Waffles in Brussels are everything you would expect them to be and more.
-Nothing beats an easily accessible truck waffle, served warm with the fixings of your choice.
-The batter used to make a Belgian waffle causes its interior to be as light as a feather, while the exterior is crisp with granulated sugar.
-It is difficult to walk more than 10-15 minutes in any direction without running into a waffle van or stand.
+Nothing beats a fresh waffle from a van, served warm with the toppings of your choice – whipped cream, chocolate, fruit – or just as it comes.
+The batter creates an interior that’s as light as a feather, while the outside is crisp and sticky with caramelised sugar.
+You will struggle to walk more than 15 minutes in any direction in the city centre without running into a waffle stand.

 No matter where you are in Brussels, a chocolate shop is likely to be within reach.
 This city’s chocolate is extraordinary.
 Look out for well-known brands such as Leonidas and Neuhaus, with outlets in most shopping areas.
 Check out the more exclusive brands like Pierre Marcolini and Chocolatier Mary for the ultimate chocolate indulgence.